Below is the list of confirmed national invited speakers for NDLR 2022.

 Dr Catherine Carmichael (VIC)

-Dr Catherine Carmichael is a group leader at the Australian Centre for Blood Diseases within Monash University’s Central Clinical School in Melbourne.
-She completed her PhD and initial postdoctoral training at the Walter and Eliza Hall Institute between 2004-2013, before moving to the Australian Centre for Blood Diseases in 2014.
-Her research focuses on gaining an understanding of the molecular mechanisms that drive malignant transformation of the myeloid lineage; with the ultimate goal of identifying novel therapeutic strategies for the poorest outcome subtypes of AML.
+Dr Catherine Carmichael is a group leader in the Centre for Cancer Research at the Hudson Institute of Medical Research, and adjunct Senior Research Fellow within the School of Clinical Sciences at Monash University.
+She completed her PhD and initial postdoctoral training at the Walter and Eliza Hall Institute before moving to the Australian Centre for Blood Diseases at Monash University in 2014.
+In early 2022 Dr Carmichael moved her laboratory to the Hudson Institute of Medical Research, where her research focuses on gaining an understanding of the molecular mechanisms that drive malignant transformation of the myeloid lineage; with the ultimate goal of identifying novel therapeutic strategies for the poorest outcome subtypes of AML.

 Dr Lev Kats (VIC)